wtsi-hgi/irobot/irobot/precache/README.md

 New entities can only be put in the precache if they are known to fit.
-Only entities that are not currently being processed (i.e., not fetching or checksumming data for either their master or switchover states) may be invalidated.
+Only entities that are not currently being processed (i.e., not fetching or checksumming data) may be invalidated.

 ### Temporal Invalidation